The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 ```
 The above options still apply, so you can test how well they will perform on your own hardware.

+## Computation Verification
+In order to verify the results of the computation of the container task, a method called Verification by replication, used by SETI@Home, will be used.
+This will involve a number of miners getting the same task, and their hashes of the computed data will be compared.
+Once a minimum of them match, the value will be saved.

 <hr>